thomasphorton/aws-iot-js-sdk-v2-example/README.md

 1. Create an IoT Thing and allow AWS to generate certificates for it.
 Download the certificates and place them in this project's `/certs` directory.

 1. Create a `config.json` in this project's root by copying `config.json.example` and update it to reference your IoT Thing certificate and key.
+Also update your device endpoint- this can be found on the IoT console under 'Settings'.
     ```
     cp ./config.json.example ./config.json
     ```